Tips for styling an easy, breezy summer vignette for your coffee table.

 I have a hydrangea bush that is currently blooming its heart out, so I couldn’t resist cutting a few of the gorgeous blossoms for me to enjoy inside.
 You may not have hydrangeas available to you, but that’s okay!
 Any type of florals or stems will work – real or artificial, from your yard or from the store!

-The beauty of creating a summer coffee table vignette like this is that you simply change the blooms in your vase as the season progresses and leave the rest of the vignette the same.
+The beauty of creating an easy summer coffee table vignette like this is that you simply change the blooms in your vase as the season progresses and leave the rest of the vignette the same.

 Every vignette should be a mix of textures – rough, smooth, hard, soft, intricate lines, simple lines and everything in between.